onBufferFull

 Worker::runAll();

-Note: In addition to using anonymous functions as callbacks, you can also refer to here for other callback writing methods.
+Tip: In addition to using anonymous functions as callbacks, you can also refer here to use other callback writing methods.

 See Also